Formulate A Dichotomous Question With Accompanying Instruction: Complete Guide

 Before you deploy your survey or questionnaire, run your dichotomous questions past a few people.
 Ask them to answer out loud and explain their thinking.

 If they hesitate, ask clarifying questions, or give you an answer that doesn't fit your yes/no boxes — you've got a problem.
-Go back and revise.
+Go back and revise And that's really what it comes down to..

 Common Mistakes People Make